fleetdm/fleet/handbook/company.md

 4. 🔵 Objectivity
 5. 🟣 Openness

 When a new team member joins Fleet, they adopt the values, from day one.
-This way, even as the company grows, everybody knows what to expect from the people with whome they work.
+This way, even as the company grows, everybody knows what to expect from the people with whom they work.
 Having a shared mindset keeps us quick and determined.

 ### 🔴 Empathy
 Empathy leads to better understanding, better communication, and better decisions.
 Try to understand what people may be going through, so you can help make it better.